F5Networks/terraform-provider-bigip/docs/resources/bigip_ltm_monitor.md

 `bigip_ltm_monitor` Configures a custom monitor for use by health checks.

-For resources should be named with their "full path".
-The full path is the combination of the partition + name of the resource.
-For example /Common/my-pool.
+For resources should be named with their `full path`.
+The full path is the combination of the `partition + name` of the resource.
+For example `/Common/test-monitor`.

 ## Example Usage